open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 count is reset every time the reservoir is collected.

 This Exemplar reservoir MAY take a configuration parameter for the size of the reservoir pool.
-If no size configuration is provided, the default size of `1` SHOULD be used.
+If no size configuration is provided, the default size MAY be the number of possible concurrent threads (e.g. numer of CPUs) to help reduce contention.
+Otherwise, a default size of `1` SHOULD be used.

 #### AlignedHistogramBucketExemplarReservoir